Skip to main content

 • Exit when AO turns red OR 3% stop hit OR 6% target reached

-• Only trade during trending markets (avoid choppy conditions)
+• Only trade trending markets (avoid choppy conditions)

-The cool thing about Pineify is I can test dozens of variations in an afternoon.
-Different stop levels, various exit rules, adding filters - it all gets tested before I put real money down.
+I can test dozens of variations in an afternoon with Pineify.
+Different stops, exits, filters - all tested before real money goes down.